 - The Georgia Migratory Bird Stamp is required for ALL migratory bird hunters (doves, ducks, geese, woodcock, snipe, coots, rails, or gallinules) that are 16 and older, even if a hunting license is not required.
 This stamp is how Georgia participates in the federal Harvest Information Program (HIP).
 Some licenses allow the license holder to get the Georgia Migratory Bird Stamp at no cost.
 The Georgia Migratory Bird Stamp is only valid for a single season (March to February).
 Hunters must obtain a new Georgia Migratory Bird Stamp each season.
 A Federal Duck Stamp ($25) is still required if hunting duck and geese for hunters age 16 and older.

-- Any person entering any designated fee area on state-owned WMAs must process a Georgia Lands Pass IF they do not purchase a hunting/fishing license.
+- Any person entering any designated fee area on state-owned WMAs must process a Georgia Lands Pass or fishing/hunting license.
 Annual fee: $30 for residents & $60 for nonresidents

 To purchase licenses, visit http://www.georgiawildlife.com/licenses-permits-passes